-The lodge is an adventure playground with a range of activities on offer including swimming at the private beach and complimentary use of paddle boards and kayaks, spectacular hiking trails, and day cruises around the region.
+The lodge is an adventure playground with a range of activities on offer including swimming at the private beach, complimentary use of paddle boards and kayaks, spectacular hiking trails, and day cruises around the region.

-There’s also bunch of conservation and wildlife programs including bird watching, glow worm caves and an underwater observatory where you can hand-feed wild stingrays.
+There’s also bunch of conservation and wildlife programs such as bird watching, glow worm caves and an underwater observatory where you can hand-feed wild stingrays.

 When it’s time to relax you can enjoy the lavish spa and massage suite with romantic twin baths overlooking the bay.

 There are five beautiful tree houses nestled ten metres up in the treetops for stunning panoramic views of the picturesque farmland and Kaikoura mountains, four spacious suites with Japanese soaking tubs, cosy fireplaces and sweeping views and the three-bedroom, standalone Olive House.

 The lodge offers an exceptional culinary experience, using fresh produce from local fishermen and the lodge’s own organic garden, and an intimate dining room where you can chat with the chefs as they cook your gourmet breakfasts and 5-course dinner menus.

 Continuing south along the scenic coastline to Christchurch is The George Hotel, a luxury boutique hotel in the heart of the city.

 Renowned for their exceptional service, The George Hotel offer a personalised service with their one-to-one staff to guest ratio, and supreme comfort with 53 rooms and suites stylishly decorated with luxurious amenities.

 The Residence, a lavish three-bedroom, standalone villa, was built in the 1950s and has been beautifully refurbished with marble benchtops and oak panelling through the kitchen, dining room, and lounge room leading to the private garden.